 Encouraging Diversity in STEM

 During my freshman year of high school, I mentored VEX Robotics team 1666.
 Team 1666 is an all-girls robotics team from Menlo Park, California.
 My contributions to the team included teaching beginners how to code, enhancing our programming knowledge, and providing general support for the team.
 The team eventually disbanded but many of the members continued on to FRC teams in our area.
+Most of the team participants are considering degrees in STEM-related fields, and their time at VEX played a major role in their decision to pursue STEM careers.

 Diversity in FRC